If you need to change your travel plans due to the coronavirus, it may be a little less costly to do so.

 You can change plans without paying certain fees, or cancel your ticket and get a credit for a future flight.

-Delta is also waiving change fees for all tickets purchased between March 1 and April 15, as travelers become skittish about flying overseas amid the coronavirus outbreak.
+Delta is also waiving change fees for all tickets purchased between March 1 and May 31, as travelers become skittish about flying amid the coronavirus outbreak.

-The airline said the move was in response to customers’ questions about the outbreak of COVID-19, or coronavirus, “and the possibility of further government travel restrictions.”
+The airline said the move was in response to customers’ questions about the outbreak of COVID-19, or coronavirus, and to add flexibility.

 Atlanta-based Delta said the waiver allows travelers to make a change to their itinerary without paying a change fee.